cednore/localhostings/README.md

 - [ ] [`inventree`](https://github.com/inventree/inventree)
 - [ ] GitHub issue templates; `bug`, `security`, `cost`, `feature` and so on
 - [ ] GitHub PR template
-- [x] Example of env files, along with documentation explaining how to copy and customize
+- [x] Example of secrets dir, along with documentation explaining how to copy and customize

 ## 📄 License